LOUISIANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Eligible persons can obtain certified copies of Louisiana birth records less than 100 years old from the Louisiana Department of Health.
 Requests for closed birth records can be made in person, by mail, or online.
 A fee of $9 is charged for the short-form copy and $15 for the long-form copy of the certificate on record.
 Mail-in requests also carry an additional state charge of $0.50 for each order.
 All requests for birth records must include proper identification, appropriate fees, and a completed application.

-Eligible persons can order birth certificate replacements by bringing the completed application, fees, and identification to
+Eligible persons can order birth certificate replacements by bringing the completed application, fees, and identification to:

 Vital Records Central Office